Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Examples of logical models are not conformant to FHIR, and are therefore not represented in XML or JSON.
 Examples are provided in  table format in a seperate markdown file.
 The file has the same name as the CBB logical model but ends with `.example.md.` For example `HdBe-BodyHeight.xml` <-> `HdBe-BodyHeight.example.md`.
 The following conventions exist:
 - For elements that represent a quantity, also provide the unit.
 - For elements that hold coded values: provide a code, the preferred display name and the CodeSystem.
-This format is used: '[code] - [display name] ([CodeSysem]).
+This format is used: '[code] - [display name] (code by [CodeSystem]).

 *Example*:
 ```